-GetUpside is currently in more than 10,000 locations, in the Eastern half of the US, but they plan to be nationwide by the end of the year.
+GetUpside is currently in more than 10,000 locations.
 You can find a full list of all the states GetUpside is available in here.

-So even if it’s not available in your area now, it will be soon, and when you download the app and sign up you’ll be notified once they’re in your location.
+So even if the app is not available in your area right now, it will be soon, and when you download the app and sign up you’ll be notified once they’re in your location.

 In my state of Minnesota, there are a total of 72 participating locations to choose from around me.
 Unfortunately for me though, the only gas station I can save money at is BP, which tends to be one of the higher priced gas stations in my city when compared to other gas stations.